cltempleton1127/ELK-Stack-Project/README.md

 A summary of the access policies in place can be found in the table below.

 Name	Publicly Accessible	Allowed IP Addresses
-Jump Box	Yes	100.7.126.87
+Jump Box	Yes	40.87.27.108
-Web-1	No	10.0.0.8
+Web-1	No	10.0.0.5
-Web-2	No	10.0.0.8
+Web-2	No	10.0.0.6
+Web-3 No  10.0.0.9
 ELK-Server	No	10.1.0.4
 Elk Configuration
-Ansible  fghhjkkldwwgfgk
-confftion of the ELK machine.
+Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because the playbook, much like the ones for Filebeat and Metricbeat, saved time and remove [some] elements of human error.

 Link to Playbooks and Config Files